polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 ---
 title: Transfer Assets with XCM
-description: This tutorial will guide you through the process of transferring assets between parachains using Cross-Chain Message (XCM) instructions.
+description: This tutorial will guide you through the process of transferring assets between parachains using Cross Consensus Messaging (XCM) instructions.
 ---

 # Transfer Assets with XCM

 ## Introduction

-XCM (Cross-Chain Message) is a messaging protocol that enables communication between parachains and the relay chain in the Polkadot network.
+XCM (Cross Consensus Messaging) is a language that enables communication between chains in the Polkadot ecosystem.
 XCM allows parachains to send messages to each other, enabling the transfer of assets, data, and other information across different chains.
 This article will explore how to transfer assets between parachains using XCM instructions.

 To transfer assets between two chains, you have the options of [Teleporting Assets](https://wiki.polkadot.network/docs/learn-teleport){target=\_blank} or performing a [Reserve Asset Transfer](https://wiki.polkadot.network/docs/learn/xcm/journey/transfers-reserve){target=\_blank}.
 This tutorial will cover both methods.